72nd/rsmooth/README.md

 ### Binaries

 You can download the binary in the [release section](https://github.com/72nd/rsmooth/releases/latest).
-Currently only the binary for Linux x86_64 is available (others should be follow shortly).
+Currently only the binary for Linux x86_64, and Mac x86_64 are available (others should follow in the future).

 ## Usage